aimango/animation-viewer/README.txt

 -The main activity (playback) is locked to portrait, but can be landscape or portrait in any other activity.

 -The expected directory for opening xml files from the device (or emulator) is "mnt/sdcard/", so move the files from the "xml-files" subdirectory to "mnt/sdcard/".
--Newly exported animations from A3 will automatically be saved in "xml-files".

 -To load from the app, press the "Open File" folder icon on the action bar.
 Then select the file to load.
 The file explorer filters by file extension when in the file dialog for loading.
 It filters by .xml extension so users do not have to see unrelated items.
 I do not allow the user to access subdirectories, so the xml files need to be placed in "mnt/sdcard".